 My return to Merida was a bit quicker, at about a 50-minute ride.

 There’s no doubt about it—taking a taxi or driving from Merida to Progreso is quicker than taking the bus.
 My bus made numerous stops in Merida to let people on, and we looped around downtown Progreso dropping people off before ending the route at Progreso’s bus station.

-If you’re super eager to get off the bus once you’re in Progreso, you can hop off at essentially any stop; the bus station is well located beside the tourist spots, but the downtown is small, so everything is within walking distance.
+But if you’re eager to get off the bus once you’re in Progreso, you can hop off at essentially any stop.
+The bus station is well located beside the tourist spots, but the downtown is small, so everything is within walking distance.